BU Logo

 Help

 Artificial Intelligence is a very exciting topic, and the course should be fun and not too much of a struggle for you.
 Make sure that you have had the prerequisites.
 Depending on your level of programming experience and/or mathematics background, the course may be challenging for you.
 If you do not understand the material, ask for help immediately.
 Ask questions in class.
 If one student is confused about something, then maybe others are also confused and grateful that someone asked.
-Please interact with the TF and me for help.
+Please interact with the instructors and TF for help.
 Our task is to help you learn a very interesting topic.
 Also interact on Piazza with your classmates.
 This is your chance to build your network of AI colleagues.

 Course Schedule